 - 15. Sulfamate & Nickel Strike Plating

-- This lesson will provide the chemistry, operational conditions purification and troubleshooting of sulfamate nickel plating processes as used in aerospace finishing.
+- This lesson provides the chemistry, operational conditions purification and troubleshooting of sulfamate nickel plating processes as used in aerospace finishing.
 Also included is guidance on operating nickel strike solutions.

 - 16. Hard Chromium Plating

-- This lesson will provide the chemistry, operational conditions purification and troubleshooting of commonly utilized hard chromium plating processes.
+- This lesson will provide the chemistry, operational conditions purification and troubleshooting of commonly used hard chromium plating processes.